Getting to grips with how science ‘works’

 By Steve Wooding

-Researcher Steve Wooding discusses outcomes from the Project Calibrate research partnership which proposes improvements to practical science teaching and assessment at Key Stage 4.
+AQA lead researcher Steve Wooding discusses outcomes from the Project Calibrate research partnership, which proposes improvements to practical science teaching and assessment at Key Stage 4.

 How do scientists know what they know?
 And how do we help current and future generations to think like scientists when confronted with competing, and sometimes contradictory, claims and ideas?
 As I write this, the UK is in the midst of a second wave of Covid-19 cases, highlighting the need for widespread understanding of how science actually works in practice.